jscarle/GeneratedEndpoints/README.md

 * Optional `Name`, `Summary`, and `Description` named parameters populate the generated `.WithName`, `.WithSummary`, and `.WithDescription` metadata calls.
 When omitted, the generator derives the endpoint name from the method name (stripping a trailing `Async`).
 * Apply standard ASP.NET Core parameter binding attributes (`[FromRoute]`, `[FromQuery]`, `[FromBody]`, `[FromServices]`, `[FromKeyedServices]`, `[AsParameters]`, etc.).
 The generator mirrors them onto the produced delegate so binding behaves exactly as declared.
 * Annotate the **class**, an individual **method**, or both with `[Tags]`, `[RequireAuthorization]`, `[DisableAntiforgery]`, or `[AllowAnonymous]`.
 Class-level metadata is merged onto every generated endpoint, while method-level attributes can refine or augment the settings for a specific handler. `[AllowAnonymous]` lets a method opt out of authorization even if the enclosing class (or other conventions) require authenticated access.
-* Non-static handler classes are automatically registered with dependency injection (as transient services).
+* Non-static handler classes are automatically registered with dependency injection (as scoped services).
 Their instance methods receive a scoped instance resolved from DI, while static methods continue to behave like any other static helper.

 #### Static handler example